 ARENA conducts theoretically founded and empirically informed research on the emerging European political order.
+We ask the questions:

 - What are the basic characteristics and the key components of the new emerging order?